temporalio/documentation/kb/python-sandbox-environment.md

 The following techniques aren't recommended, but they allow you to avoid, skip, or break through the sandbox environment.

+Skipping Workflow Sandboxing results in a lack of determinism checks.
+Using the Workflow Sandboxing environment helps to preventing non-determinism errors but doesn't completely negate the risk.

 ### Skip Sandboxing for a block of code

 To skip a sandbox environment for a specific block of code in a Workflow, use [`sandbox_unrestricted()`](https://python.temporal.io/temporalio.workflow.unsafe.html#sandbox_unrestricted).
 The Workflow will run without sandbox restrictions.